Teresa Evans, Ph.D.

 Kandi Grimes, B.G.

 Ms. Grimes received her Bachelor of General Studies degree with minors in Business and Psychology from Louisiana State University in Baton Rouge, LA.
 She has been with the Teacher Enrichment Initiatives (TEI) program since 2005.
-Ms. Grimes is responsible for administration, project coordination, and account management for the TEI project which includes training programs, advisory committee meetings, annual report preparations, and grant applications.
-She coordinates with UTHSCSA Computing Resources and Multimedia/Web Services to ensure that the TEI web site is operational and well maintained.
-She is responsible for posting revisions and modifications to the web site.
+Ms. Grimes is responsible for project coordination, administration and accounts management for the TEI project which includes training programs, annual report preparations, and grant applications.
+She coordinates with the TEI Graphics Specialist to ensure that the TEI web site is operational and well maintained.
 She assists with the coordination of data collection, coding, and data entry for the evaluation of the TEI programs.
 In her free time, she enjoys spending time with her two children and watching movies.

 Chase Fordtran, B.A.

 Mr. Fordtran received his Bachelor of Arts in Computer Graphic Arts from the University of the Incarnate Word, and has been with UT Health San Antonio since 2007, and with Teacher Enrichment Initiatives since 2010.
-He is responsible for all graphic design and production of health curricula and promotional documents.
+He is responsible for all graphic design, social media content, and production of health curricula and promotional documents.
 Mr. Fordtran coordinates with the Research Coordinator, Ms. Kandi Grimes, to ensure that the TEI web site is operational and well maintained.
 He acts as a liaison between project staff and other process/production providers and an information resource in matters related to design practices and specialized computer graphic hardware and software.
 Mr. Fordtran provides staff support for organizing training programs.
-He is responsible for coordinating the printing production of curricula with the UTHSCSA Printing Services.
+He is responsible for coordinating the printing production of curricula with the UT Health SA Printing Services.